 Eastover is a tiny town located in the state of South Carolina.
 With a population of 621 people and just one neighborhood, Eastover is the 218th largest community in South Carolina.

-7.55% of the workforce is employed in the armed forces, making the military a huge focus of life in Eastover.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Accommodation and Transportation industries respectively employ 23.81% and 23.81% of the civilian workforce.
+The armed forces are a huge part of the life in Eastover, employing 7.55% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Transportation industries employ 23.81% and 23.81% of the civilian workforce, respectively.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.21% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Eastover telecommute to their jobs.
+Overall, about 13.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, Eastover ranks among the least educated cities in the nation, as only 2.05% of people over 25 have a bachelor's degree or advanced degree.